Medicinal, Herbal, and Edible Plants

 Daniel Moerman.
 Describes the medicinal use of 2700+ plants by 218 Native American tribes.
 Information - adapted from the same research used to create Moerman's monumental Native American Ethnobotany (see N4539) - includes 82 categories of medicinal uses, ranging from analgesics, contraceptives, gastrointestinal aids, hypotensive medicines, sedatives, and toothache remedies.
 Includes extensive indexes arranged by tribe, usage, and common name, making it easy to access the wealth of information in the detailed catalog of plants.
 An essential reference for students and professionals in the fields of anthropology, botany, and naturopathy, as well as an engaging read for anyone interested in ethnobotany and natural healing.
 6 x 9, 800p, 150 line drawings, 2009.

-N9875 paperback..........US $29.95 CAN $34.95
+N9875 paperback..........US $29.95 CAN $41.95

 MEDICINAL PLANTS OF THE WORLD

-M6027 hardcover ..........US $39.95 CAN $48.95
+M6027 hardcover ..........US $49.95 CAN $69.95

 A HANDBOOK OF NATIVE AMERICAN HERBS

 Alma Hutchens.
 Based on the author's classic work, Indian Herbalogy of North America, a portable handbook providing detailed descriptions of 125 of the most useful medicinal plants commonly found in North America.
-Includes directions for a range of uses, remedies for common ailments, and notes onthe herbal traditions of other lands.
+Includes directions for a range of uses, remedies for common ailments, and notes on the herbal traditions of other lands.
 Entries include staples of folk medicine, like echinacea and slippery elm, as well as common kitchen herbs - like parsley, thyme, and pepper - whose tonic and healing properties as less widely known.
 An authoritative pocket guide.
 4-1/2 x 8-1/4, 256p, color photos, 1992.

 MEDICINAL PLANTS OF NORTH AMERICA: A Forager’s Field Guide (A Falcon Guide)

 Jim Meunick.
 Features 120 medicinal plants found across North America.
 Organized from simple and familiar to rare (and more difficult to identify) in the environment and habitat (field, prairies, woods, mountains, deserts, and wetlands).
-Each entry includes: a plant description, including relevant facts/notes; location; food; historical and modern uses; precautions and toxicity; wildlife & veterinary uses, and; a color photo.
+Each entry includes: a plant description, including relevant facts/notes; location; food; historical and modern uses; precautions and toxicity; wildlife and veterinary uses, and; a color photograph.
 A handy reference for anyone interested in medicinal plants, their uses, and habitats.
 6 x 9, 176p, 120+ color photos, 2008.

-M2984 paperback..........US $16.95 CAN $20.95
+M2984 paperback..........US $19.95 CAN $26.95

 THE USES OF WILD PLANTS: Using and Growing the Wild Plants of the United States and Canada